Kalanglarik/prj-rev-bwfs-dasmoto/README.md

 # prj-rev-bwfs-dasmoto
-This is on exercise file of Code Academy's Build Website from Scracth course.
+This is an exercise file of Code Academy's Build Website from Scracth course.